- Read More

 Osteo-articular transfers, or what are commonly called OAT's procedures can accomplish two things.
 First, they can restore normal surface cartilage.
 Second, graft placement addresses the avascular bone of the metatarsal head.
 The graft provides the structure for new vascular ingrowth into what has become dense, avascular bone.
 Many doctors will also employ a technique called drilling of the bone to initiate vascular ingrowth.

-Joint implants have also been used with marginal success.
+Joint implants have also been used to treat Feiberg's infraction with success.
 Joint implants are reserved for cases where the majority of surface cartilage of both the metatarsal head and base of the proximal phalanx is eroded.
 Two types of implants are used, a hinged total joint replacement and a metallic metatarsal head replacement.
 The goal of implant arthroplasty in cases of Freiberg's infraction is two fold.
 First is to restore pain free range of motion.
 Second is to preserve weight bearing of the plantar metatarsal head.
 Excessive resection of the metatarsal can result in shortening and altered weight bearing characteristics of the bottom of the foot.

 The long term success of the treatment of Freiberg's infraction varies.
 Active patients, such as athletes tend to have greater residual disability.

 When to contact your doctor